Dean-s-List/deans-list-docs/docs/Governance Framework/tokenomics-intro.md

 - **Burn Mechanism:** No burning mechanism exists.
 Yet, as users use DEAN tokens to buy-in their participation in various activities, a significant portion flows into the DAO’s treasury, effectively reducing the circulation.
 - **Participation** - Historically **$DEAN** has been used for participation in different kinds of services in the DAO.

+## Participation

+Dean's List DAO explores the concept of participation tokens, a novel approach to incentivize and regulate participation within decentralized communities.

+Participation tokens are designed for exclusive use within a specific community with no financial value.
+They aim to:

+- **Motivate active participation:** By requiring token expenditure for specific tasks within the community, participation tokens discourage low-value engagement and incentivize active contribution.
+- **Combat spam and ensure high-quality contributions:** The need to spend tokens acts as a barrier to entry, deterring frivolous applications and promoting high-quality work.
+- **Reward valuable member time:** High-trust members performing essential tasks can receive token compensation for their efforts.
+- **Offer an alternative to token governance:** Participation tokens can replace traditional token-based voting by utilizing a multi-sig reputation-based approach for community decisions.

 ## Tokenomics Changes:

 In February 2024, the **$DEAN** token went through changes explained in [this blog post](https://medium.com/@TheDaoDad/the-deans-list-network-state-forging-ahead-a49b0b0fef1f).